 About this artwork

-Ellen Emmet Rand worked principally as a portraitist.
-Yet Woman before the Mirror is instead a dynamic figure study, showcasing her assured brushwork and vibrant palette.
-Executed in 1925, the painting demonstrates the artist’s interest in elements both old and new: The figure wears 19th-century dress, which Rand rendered in a painterly realism inspired by Spanish Baroque artist Diego Velázquez.
-The woman’s intense gaze in reflection, however, suggests an assertive self-presentation that is decidedly modern.
-A trailblazer herself, Rand trained at the Art Students League in New York and then with American sculptor and painter Frederick MacMonnies in Paris in the 1890s.
-She supported her family with her art from her student years onward, receiving considerable acclaim in her day as a female professional.
+Ellen Emmet Rand worked principally as a portraitist, but Woman before the Mirror is instead a dynamic figure study, showcasing the artist’s assured brushwork and vibrant palette.
+Executed in 1925, the painting demonstrates Rand’s interest in elements both old and new: the woman wears 19th-century dress, rendered in a painterly realism recalling Spanish Baroque artist Diego Velázquez, yet her assertive self-presentation feels decidedly modern.
+A trailblazer herself, Rand trained in New York and then with American sculptor and painter Frederick MacMonnies in Paris in the 1890s.
+She supported her family from her student years onward, receiving considerable acclaim in her day as a professional artist.

 Status